paketo-buildpacks/rfcs/text/0000-standard-dependency-metadata-format.md

 ## Implementation

-The following in the proposed metadata format:
+The following is the proposed metadata format:

 ```toml
 [[metadata.dependencies]]